Andrew Tilles

 Tilles was also associated with the cigar, real estate, stock, and brokerage businesses.
 In 1901, C.A.T. took ownership of the Delmar Investment Company, which among its holdings included a bucket shop.
 In 1909, bucket shops were declared illegal by the Anti-Bucket Shop Act of Congress.
 In 1910, Tilles and his partners at the Delmar Investment Company were arrested in the Western Union bucket shop scandal.
 Federal agents raided Western Union and uncovered a secret and illegal telegraph and ticker service for bucket shops across the country.
 In 1911, Tilles was extradited to Washington, D.C., to stand trial for illegally operating and conspiring to operate a bucket shop in St. Louis.
-On October 10, 1911, the case was dismissed in favor of Tilles' acquittal after the Anti-Bucket Shop Act was declared unconstitutional by Justice Wright of the district of Columbia Supreme Court.
+On October 10, 1911, the case was dismissed in favor of Tilles' acquittal after the Anti-Bucket Shop Act was declared unconstitutional by Justice Wright of the District of Columbia Supreme Court.

-In later years, Tilles turned towards philanthropy.
-Among his other charitable acts, Tilles initiated a million dollar foundation for the education of poor children.
-He also funded and developed three municipal parks, which remain in use to this day: Rosalie Tilles Memorial Park, Louis Tilles Memorial Park, and Tilles City Park.

 Early life

-Tilles was born in St. Louis, Missouri to Louis "Melech" Tilles and Rosalie Peck Tilles.
-He was the middle child of Emanuel, Hannah, Carrie, as well as fellow philanthropist and businessman George Tilles, Sr. The family left St. Louis and moved to Fort Smith, Arkansas, where Louis established a tobacco and cigar company.
-Rosalie died in 1872, followed shortly thereafter by the death of Louis in 1875, leaving the five Tilles children orphaned.
-The children were separated, with different local families volunteering for their adoption.
-Cap and Emanuel were initially adopted by the Berman family, where Emanuel fell ill and died of tuberculosis at the age of 19.
-Cap was eventually adopted by Mrs. Josephine Adler, the mother of friend and future business partner, Sam Adler.
+Tilles was born in St. Louis, Missouri, to Louis "Melech" Tilles and Rosalie Peck Tilles.
+He was the younger brother of businessman George Tilles, Sr.; other siblings included Emanuel, Hannah, and Carrie.
+The family left St. Louis and moved to Fort Smith, Arkansas, where Louis established a tobacco and cigar company.
+Early on, Tilles received the nickname "Cap", which he would use for the rest of his life.

+Rosalie died in 1872 and Louis in 1875, orphaning the five Tilles children.
+The children were separated, with different local families volunteering to adopt them.
+Cap and Emanuel were initially adopted by the Berman family; Emanuel fell ill and died of tuberculosis at 19.
+Cap was eventually adopted by Josephine Adler, the mother of friend and future business partner Sam Adler.

-The eldest child, George Tilles, Sr., continued their father's tobacco and cigar business after his death.
-After attending the Arkansas Industrial College, now known as the University of Arkansas in Fayetteville, Cap returned to Fort Smith, Arkansas in 1882 to work with his older brother George at the Tilles cigar factory.
-However, in 1886, Cap and his childhood friend, Sam Adler, moved to St. Louis, Missouri to begin their own tobacco and cigar business.
-In St. Louis, they would go on to make their fortunes in a series of investment endeavors.
+Cap attended Arkansas Industrial College in Fayetteville—today's University of Arkansas—and returned to Fort Smith in 1882 to work with his older brother George, who had continued his father's tobacco business and cigar-making factory.
+In 1886, Cap and Sam Adler moved to St. Louis to launch their own tobacco and cigar business.